THERAAB/nix-homelab/README.md

 - Remove DNS resolver from pfSense Interfaces.
 Otherwise, you will have no DNS during install
   - Services -> DHCP Server -> DNS Servers -> remove IP
   - Repeat for all interfaces
+- In Tailscale admin console
-- Disable Override local DNS from tailscale console
+  - Disable Override local DNS
+  - delete old tailscale "nix-homelab" device
 - Boot into flash drive

 ### Get this repo so we can run some scripts